Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 Now as we have learned how to create and represent geographic data in Python using shapely objects, we will continue and use [geopandas](https://geopandas.org/) [^geopandas] as our main tool for spatial data analysis in vector format.

 **Geopandas** is a Python library designed to make working with geospatial data in Python easier.
-It extends the datatypes used by pandas (which we covered in Part I) to allow geospatial operations on geometric types.
-Essentially, it provides a high-level interface for vector data (like points, lines, and polygons) that integrates well with the existing pandas framework, as well as the extensive Python GIS ecosystem (see Figure 5.1 in Chapter 5), making it easy to conduct spatial operations and analyses.
+It extends the data types used by pandas (which we covered in Part I) to allow geospatial operations on geometric types.
+Essentially, it provides a high-level interface for vector data (like points, lines, and polygons) that integrates well with the existing pandas framework, as well as the extensive Python GIS ecosystem (see Figure 5.1 in Chapter 5).
+Geopandas is one of the core libraries for GIS in Python and it is widely used in different sectors (academia, industry, etc.) for conducting spatial operations and analyses.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-## GeoDataFrame data structures
+## What is a GeoDataFrame?

 The main data structures in geopandas are `GeoSeries` and `GeoDataFrame` which extend the capabilities of `Series` and `DataFrames` from pandas.
 This means that we can use many familiar methods from pandas also when working with geopandas and geograpchic data.
 A `GeoDataFrame` is basically a `pandas.DataFrame` that contains a dedicated column for storing geometries (see Figure 6.10).
 The geometry column is a `GeoSeries` which contains the geometries as shapely objects (points, lines, polygons, multipolygons etc.).
+As we learned in the previous section, shapely provides many useful functionalities to work with geographic data.
+Luckily for us, these same functionalities can be directly applied to `GeoSeries` which makes it extremely convenient to work with data layers that potentially contain thousands or even millions of geographic features.
+In this chapter, you will learn various useful techniques and tools bundled in geopandas that help you to work with geographic data in vector format.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->